Río Grande, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Río Grande is administered by a mayor.
-The current mayor is Angel "Bori" González, who was elected in a special election on September 14, 2014.
-González is replacing Eduard Rivera Correa, who was elected at the 2004 general election.
-However, Rivera Correa stepped down from office after being indicted on federal charges.
+The current mayor is Angel "Bori" González, who was first elected in a special election on September 14, 2014, and has since been re-elected three times, most recently at the 2024 Puerto Rican general elections.

-The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two senators.
-In 2012, Pedro A. Rodríguez and Luis Daniel Rivera were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.

 Transportation

 There are 48 bridges in Río Grande.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The Río Grande flag consists of two horizontal stripes of equal size, upper one is green with lower one been blue, and united by a white triangle placed on the side of the mast.
 On the white triangle is a Puerto Rican parrot.

 Coat of arms

 In a silver field, two Puerto Rican parrot (Amazona vitatta), accompanied by a waving blue stripe, a green mountain with three peaks.
 The top portion of the shield is blue, with an opened silver book, accompanied on each side by five gold coins.
 Topped by a three tower gold crown outlined in black with green openings.